cdisc-org/ddf-core-poc/documents/PBI Rule Status/README.md

 #### When opening the PBI Rule Status file:

 - You may be prompted to enable macros and/or enable external content.
 If prompted, click the "Enable..." button.
 - All information will be automatically refreshed.
-When prompted, navigate to and select the downlowed Rules CSV file in the "Select Downloaded Rules CSV File" dialog and click the "Load" button.
+When prompted, navigate to and select the downloaded Rules CSV file in the "Select Downloaded Rules CSV File" dialog and click the "Load" button.

 #### To refresh information when the PBI Rule Status file is already open: